Neufund/ESOP/README.md

 Migration process is strictly defined in the legal wrapper.

 ### TODO
-* `ESOPTypes` asks to be an library that defines `Employee` type.
-Update is simple however `dapple` test framework does not appear to support libraries anymore and currently I will not port all the test to truffle (it lacks many useful features - see later).
+* `ESOPTypes` should be a library that defines `Employee` type.
+Update is simple however `dapple` test framework does not appear to support libraries anymore and currently I will not port all the test to truffle (which lacks many useful features - see later).
 * Options pool management functions (fadeout and options re-distribution, see `removeEmployeesWithExpiredSignaturesAndReturnFadeout`) should go to separate library.
-Why not now?
-See above.
-* Port all solidity tests from `dapple` (which is sadly discontinues) to `truffle`.
+* Port all solidity tests from `dapple` (which is sadly discontinued) to `truffle`.
+* Let employees allow company to recover their options if they loose their private key.

 ## Legal Wrapper
 Legal wrapper establishes ESOP and accompanying smart contracts as legally binding in off-chain court system.
-Please read the source document [here], it is really interesting!
+Please read the source document /legal/ESOP.doc , it is really interesting!

 A fundamental problem we had to solve is **which contract form should prevail in case of conflict: computer code vs. terms in legal wrapper**.
 It's a story similar to multi-lingual legal documents (like you sign your ESOP with Chinese company which is originally in Chinese but translated to English).